AI email for teachers

 Generic AI tools do not solve these.
 They copy-paste the problem into a chat window with different words.

-Parent communication requires a warm but professional tone that is hard to maintain consistently across hundreds of families.
+Parent communication requires a warm but professional tone that is hard to maintain consistently across hundreds of families, especially when the message involves grades, behavior, or accommodations.

 Grant and foundation outreach needs to make the case for your program in the first paragraph, and most AI-drafted versions bury the lead.

-Administrative correspondence with district leadership, boards, and accreditation bodies requires a precise formal register.
+Administrative correspondence with district leadership, boards, and accreditation bodies requires a precise formal register that takes longer to produce when you are already overscheduled.

-Colleague and department coordination emails at the end of a teaching day are written when you are most tired and most likely to be curt.
+Colleague and department coordination emails at the end of a teaching day are written when you are most tired and most likely to be curt or unclear.

 Student-facing emails need to be direct and supportive without being condescending, which is a harder tone to calibrate than it sounds.